Nezu Shrine

 It's a 5-min walk from Tokyo Metro Chiyda Line Nezu Station, and is not so far from Ueno or Yanaka.

-The Karamon gate and sukibei walls were created in 1706.
+The karamon gate and sukibei walls were created in 1706.
 These are Important Cultural Properties.

-Haiden, created in 1706, is where you offer prayers to divinities.
+The haiden, created in 1706, is where you offer prayers to divinities.
 It's an Important Cultural Property.

-Honden, created in 1706, is where divinities are enshrined.
+The honden, created in 1706, is where divinities are enshrined.
 It's an Important Cultural Property.

-Kaguraden is where music and dances are performed in festivals.
 It was probably created in the Meiji period (late 19th to early 20th century).

 Azalea Festival

 Nezu Jinja is renowned for its azalea flowers.
 At present there are some 3,000 azalea trees composed of 100 cultivars, and from mid-April to early May, the Tsutsuji-matsuri (Azalea Festival) is held every year.
-For details about this event, see the article on the Tsutsuji-matsuri at Nezu Shrine.

 Reitaisai